 Call for Submissions Rules & Guidelines

-The Call for Submissions opens October 1, 2013.
-Symposia submissions are accepted through midnight December 1, 2013, Pacific Standard Time.
-Poster submissions are accepted through midnight January 31, 2014, Pacific Standard Time.
+The APS 2015 Call for Submissions opens in October.
+Symposia submissions are accepted through midnight December 3, 2014, Pacific Standard Time.
+Poster submissions are accepted through midnight January 31, 2015, Pacific Standard Time.

-Symposia submissions are accepted through midnight December 1, 2013, Pacific Standard Time.
-Poster submissions are accepted through midnight January 31, 2014, Pacific Standard Time.
+Symposium submissions are accepted through midnight December 3, 2014, Pacific Standard Time.
+Poster submissions are accepted through midnight January 31, 2015, Pacific Standard Time.

 All submissions will be reviewed and evaluated by members of the Program Committee; reviewer assignments will be made based on the subject area selected by the submitter.